citizen-love/frontend/README.md

    * in the html code / template code: `{{ $t('my.key) }}`
    * in javascript (you need to have a reference to a component) `this.$i18n.$t('my.key)` (`this`) references the current vue component)

-## Database access
-You need to copy the file `src/firebase/apiConfig.template.js` to  `src/firebase/apiConfig.js` and add the API credentials there.

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).